kkurman/restaurant-recommender/README.md

 # restaurant-recommender
-This repo contains the Android app for my Final Year Project
+This repo contains the Android app for my Final Year Project.
+Bachelor in Information Technology (Software Engineering major)